reactive-python/reactpy/docs/source/guides/adding-interactivity/responding-to-events/index.rst

 --------------------

 Sometimes event handlers need to execute asynchronous tasks when they are triggered.
-Behind the scenes, IDOM is running an :mod:`asyncio` event loop for just this purpose.
+Behind the scenes, ReactPy is running an :mod:`asyncio` event loop for just this purpose.
 By defining your event handler as an asynchronous function instead of a normal synchronous one.
 In the layout below we sleep for several seconds before printing out a message in the first button.
 However, because the event handler is asynchronous, the handler for the second button is still able to respond:

-.. idom:: _examples/button_async_handlers
+.. reactpy:: _examples/button_async_handlers

 Event Data Serialization